Landscaping & Lawn Care Resources

 St. Augustine Grass

 Bermuda grass is found in tropical and subtropical climates as well as the transition zones.
 It is resistant to drought and is able to grow in various soils.
-Because of this, it is a very popular choice for lawns, sports arenas, golf courses and coastal areas.
+Because of this, it is a very popular choice for lawns, golf courses, and coastal areas.
 Bermuda grass grows easily from a seed and spreads quickly.
 Unfortunately, this means if left unchecked, it will overrun your flowerbeds and it is also very difficult to remove completely.